Dan Hays

 Daniel Phillip Hays (April 24, 1939) is a Canadian politician born in Calgary, Alberta.
 He was Speaker of the Senate of Canada from 2001 to 2006, when he became Leader of the Government (Liberal) in the Senate.
-Hays was the Leader of the Opposition in the 39th Canadian Parliament (2006-2007), and chair of numerous Senate committees.
+Hays was the Leader of the Opposition in the 39th Canadian Parliament (2006–2007), and chair of numerous Senate committees.

+Background

 He is the only child of Muriel and Harry Hays, who served as Minister of Agriculture in the government of Prime Minister Lester B. Pearson.
 Dan Hays married Kathy in 2001.
 He has three daughters from his previous marriage.

 Hays attended Western Canada High School, and Strathcona-Tweedsmuir in Calgary, as well as, Appleby College in Oakville.
 He obtained his B.A. degree in history from the University of Alberta and his LL.B. degree from the University of Toronto.
 Following his articles, in 1966, with the Calgary-based firm Macleod Dixon, he was called to the Alberta Bar, and became known as a prominent lawyer.
 Hays was active in various practice areas, most notably corporate, commercial, and international operations.
 As well, he had a meaningful role in the firm's strategic planning and government relations.
 He served as Chairman of Macleod Dixon, LLP after his retirement from the Senate.
 He has been a member of Macleod Dixon, and successor firm Norton Rose Fulbright, for over 50 years.

 Hays was appointed to the Senate of Canada by Prime Minister Pierre Trudeau on April 29, 1984, representing Alberta.
 He chose Calgary as his self-designated senate division.
 Hays served as Chair of the Senate Standing Committee on Agriculture and Forestry from 1986 to 1988 and again from 1994 to 1995.
 He was also the chair of the Senate Standing Committee on Energy, the Environment and Natural Resources from 1989 to 1993.
 He chaired the Committee on Senate Reform, 2006 to 2007.
 On October 12, 1999, he was appointed Deputy Leader of the Government by Prime Minister Jean Chrétien.
 Chrétien appointed him as Speaker in January 2001.
 He is the only Albertan to have held this office.